42nd Infantry Division Murska: 7 April

-Reconnaissance units of the XXXXVI Motorised Corps crossed the Mura at Letinja and Mursko Središće early on 7 April, and captured Čakovec.
+Reconnaissance units of the XXXXVI Motorised Corps crossed the Mura at Letenye and Mursko Središće early on 7 April, and captured Čakovec.
 The 42nd ID was ordered to urgently dispatch the 2nd Battalion of the 36th Infantry Regiment from Ludbreg towards Koprivnica to assist the 27th ID in repelling the expected German attempt to cross the Drava at Zákány, but this order was soon modified to require the detachment of the whole 36th Infantry Regiment.
 Ustaše propaganda led the bulk of two regiments from the 42nd ID to revolt; only two battalions from the units deployed to their allocated positions.
 In the face of the German advance, the border troops of the 341st Reserve Regiment withdrew towards the Drava.
 On the right flank of the 42nd ID, the Germans crossed the Drava at Zákány and attacked units of the 27th ID.
 The 2nd Battalion of the 36th Infantry Regiment was unable to reach its starting position for the counterattack on the Zákány bridgehead, and during the night of 7/8 April, it began to disintegrate.
 The 36th Infantry Regiment was formally transferred to the 27th ID on 7 April, and the 42nd ID received the 39th Infantry Regiment from Detachment Ormozski.
 By the end of 7 April, the 42nd ID and Detachment Ormozski were deployed along the southern bank of the Drava, while the border guard units were withdrawing towards the Drava, leaving Prekmurje to the Germans.